 Bus accidents can permanently change your life.
 The size of these buses can see you or someone you love forced to contend with catastrophic injuries, including traumatic brain injuries.
 Are you supposed to let the party responsible for your bus accident get away with their negligence?
 Vaughan & Vaughan says no!

-Our team of experienced bus accident attorneys in Frankfort, IN, can work with you to investigate your accident.
+Our team of experienced personal injury lawyers in Frankfort, IN, can work with you to investigate your accident.
 We accommodate your needs and prioritize your recovery while keeping you on top of your relevant legal deadlines.
 When you bring your bus accident concerns to us, you can count on our lawyers to look for every possible option you may have for accident compensation.

 Who’s Liable for Frankfort Bus Accidents?